 A number of specialist studies were conducted in order to comprehensively identify both potential positive and negative environmental impacts (social and biophysical) associated with the project as well as to evaluate the extent of such impacts and determine their status.
-Through the ESS, which followed a two-pronged approach of validating the ESI and conducting certain additional specialist studies, the specialist team identified and considered the potential impacts for the proposed SPSS in order to identify a preferred alternative and any impacts of potential significance.
+Through the ESS, which followed a two-pronged approach of validating the ESI and conducting certain additional specialist studies, the specialist team identified and considered the potential impacts for the proposed PSS in the Steelpoort area in order to identify a preferred alternative and any impacts of potential significance.
 Impacts determined to be of potential significance will be assessed for the preferred alternative in the EIA phase of the project.
 The following specialist studies have been conducted during the ESI and ESS (studies not conducted during the ESI but which were conducted during the ESS, have been italicized):

-Biophysical
+- Biophysical

 - Terrestrial Ecology (including fauna and flora)

 - Riverine Ecology (including wetlands)

-- Water Quality
+- o Water Quality

 - Hydrology

 - Soils and Agricultural Potential

-- Wetlands
+- o Wetlands

-- Groundwater
+- o Groundwater

-Social
+- Social

-- Displacement of persons
+- o Displacement of persons

 - Heritage study

 - Health and safety (including HIV/Aids)

 - Access route (accessibility to site)

 - Visual (deterrent in ecological scenic environment)

-- o Tourism aspects
+- Tourism aspects

 - Traffic impacts

-- o Air quality impacts
+- Air quality impacts

-- Infrastructural development (water, electricity, etc.)
+- o Infrastructural development (water, electricity, etc.)